iamchrissmith/token-challenge/README.md

 Having done all that you can `truffle migrate --network mainnet`.
 Save the contents of your build directory, you'll want to have all that data.

+## Task:

+Create a smart contract in its own file for whitelisting certain ethereum addresses.
+It should have methods for adding new addresses to the list, removing addresses from the list, and checking whether an address is present in the list.
+Also, alter StandardToken.sol to make sure the recipient account is in the whitelist before transferring funds.
+Write tests for one or more of the functions that you add.
+Submit a PR to the repo when done.